JetBrains/intellij-platform-gradle-plugin/README.md

 #### Publishing plugin

-- `intellij.publish.pluginId` defines plugin id at JetBrains plugin repository, you can find it in url of you plugin page there.
 - `intellij.publish.username` your login at JetBrains plugin repository.
 - `intellij.publish.password` your password at JetBrains plugin repository.
 - `intellij.publish.channel` defines channel to upload, you may use any string here, empty string means default channel.